MadisonMadi/Staff-Helper/README.md

 - /staffhelp tackleshoploc ➜ Tackle Shop Location Message
-  - The Tackle Shop can be found by going to /spawn, go inside and turn around and then to the right you will find the Tackle Shop.
+  - The Tackle Shop can be found by going to '/spawn' and turn around, go inside and follow the sign directions.

 - /staffhelp tutorial ➜ Tutorial Message